lucky-media/guidelines/pages/team.md

 those rules if a certain team member has a special case.
 Yep, that's right.
 We are all a team, but we also have different personalities and needs.

 We can split our team in two major groups, part-time and full-time employees.
-For the sake of keeping things simple, let's abbreviate them as **PTE** and **FTE**.
 We will explain their differences down the road.

 ## Teamwork
 That's probably our most beloved and powerful company asset.
-We are not just a team, we are like family.
 We expect all members to help each other for problem solving, brainstorming ideas or sharing knowledge.
 The time spent for teamwork is counted as effective work (explained below) and we strongly encourage it.
 This has greatly benefited the professional development of our team and it boosts our daily morale.